cactusLabs/Mead/README.md

 #### Alcohol content

+When you first mix the must, the specific gravity reading should be between 1.06 and 1.12 which is pretty normal but may vary depending on how much honey is used.

 I believe that alcohol content of the must may be estimated using the following equation:

-Initial Gravity - Final Gravity x 131.25
+(Initial Gravity - Final Gravity) x 131.25

 Therefore, current estimates:

+Standard Mead = ~9%
+ZoZo Berry  = ~14%